awsdocs/aws-elemental-mediaconvert-user-guide/doc_source/listing-queues.md

-# Listing and Viewing Queues in AWS Elemental MediaConvert<a name="listing-queues"></a>
+# Listing and Viewing Queues in MediaConvert<a name="listing-queues"></a>

-You can list the AWS Elemental MediaConvert queues that are associated with your AWS account and view the details about those queues\.
-The following procedure explains how to do so using the AWS Elemental MediaConvert console\.
+You can list the MediaConvert queues that are associated with your AWS account and view the details about those queues\.
+The following procedure explains how to do so using the MediaConvert console\.

 **To list queues and view queue settings**

-1. Sign in to the AWS Management Console and open the AWS Elemental MediaConvert console at [https://console\.aws\.amazon\.com/mediaconvert](https://console.aws.amazon.com/mediaconvert)\.
+1. Sign in to the AWS Management Console and open the MediaConvert console at [https://console\.aws\.amazon\.com/mediaconvert](https://console.aws.amazon.com/mediaconvert)\.

-1. On the navigation bar of the AWS Elemental MediaConvert console, choose the region where the queues you want to view were created\.
+1. On the navigation bar of the MediaConvert console, choose the region where the queues you want to view were created\.

    A default queue is available in all regions\.
 Other queues appear only in the region where they are created\.
 ![\[Choose a region.\]](http://docs.aws.amazon.com/mediaconvert/latest/ug/images/regions-list.png)